“Get the fuck out of my boat!…” “He’s soaking himself in gas.”

 Dipre says Bounds lit the lighter, and then Dipre yelled at Bounds to “Get back!”
 At this time, three officers were aboard Bounds’ vessel.
 Dipre was the closest officer and the only officer who had a clear, unobstructed view of what Bounds’ actions were.

-Dipre says he believed all four officers’ lives were in immediate danger.
+Dipre says he believed all of the officers’ lives were in immediate danger.
 Dipre says he believed that even if Bounds only lit himself on fire, it would instantly spread due to the fact that the gasoline was running off of his body and pooling on the floor and there were combustible items on the boat.
 Dipre says he felt that if an explosion occurred, “everything on the boat would become shrapnel.”
 Dipre says he believed that the lighter “had to go out” so he gave loud verbal commands for Bounds to get back and to put the lighter down.
 Bounds did not and Dipre fired his service weapon three times, striking Bounds at approximately 1:08 p.m.
 Dipre estimated that he was approximately five feet away from Bounds when he fired.

 Deputy Fricke was standing by the sliding glass door, holding the black curtain back, so Dipre could have an unobstructed view.
 Fricke says from his position, he could not see Bounds holding the lighter, but he could see Bounds with the red gas can, pouring gasoline all over himself and the floor.
 Fricke says he could also smell a strong odor of gasoline.
 He remembers Bounds making the statements, “Get the fuck off my boat!
 I’ll blow us all up!” followed by Dipre telling Bounds to, “Put the lighter down.
 Put the lighter down.”
 When Dipre yelled, “Retreat.
 Retreat,” Fricke let go of the curtain and Dipre fired his weapon.